 5. Walk Out to the Venetian Castle of Naousa

 Naousa is a place that will surely be on your itinerary when looking for things to do in Paros Greece!
 The village is a beautiful place to admire as its whitewashed buildings rival those of Parikia village.

 After you’re done exploring the interior of Naousa, walk out to the historic Venetian castle.
 It was built in the 15th century and used to spot pirate attacks that would happen so often in the Greek Islands.
 From here you’ll also have the best view of Naousa village and its colorful Cyclidic architecture.

 If you’re hungry on your trip to Naousa you are in for a real treat!
 I know we already mentioned eating at the Greek tavernas as one of the best things to do on Paros.
 Yet, there is one bakery that keeps us coming back time and time again.

-Ragoussis is located in the very center of town near the main harbor.
-In addition to its scrumptious bakery treats and baklava, you will find cafeteria-style trays filled with all the Greek food hits.
+Ragoussis has the perfect spot in the very center of town near the main harbor.
+In addition to its scrumptious bakery treats and baklava, you will find cafeteria-style trays filled with all the classic Greek food specialties.